No intro, take me right to the qualities of a great social media manager.

 Nothing stays the same for long in the world of social media.
 We’ve seen it with Facebook Live, Instagram Stories and native GIF search on Twitter, and those capabilities were launched between 2016 and 2017 alone.
 Every day brings a new #TrendingTopic, you might say.
 The best social media managers keep on top of these budding trends and see opportunities to capitalize on them.

-How does National Pizza Day fit in with your business, for example?
+For example, how does National Pizza Day fit in with your business?
 If your organization has absolutely no direct connection to pizza, it might seem like it doesn’t.
 A good social media manager may share an image related to pizza or even create a native meme to take advantage of the trend, but a great social media manager would try to make it relevant to their organization like Barnes & Noble and Skype did below.

 — Barnes & Noble (@BNBuzz) February 9, 2015